jrnold/r4ds-exercise-solutions/docs/strings.md

 #> [1] "spring"  "evening" "morning" "winding" "living"  "king"
 ```

 All plurals.
-To do this correct requires linguistic information.
-But if we just want to say any word ending in an "s" is plural (and with more than 3 characters to remove as, is, gas, etc.)
+This cannot be done correctly with regular expressions alone.
+It would require morphological inforation about words in the language.
+See [WordNet](https://cran.r-project.org/web/packages/wordnet/index.html) for a resource that would do that.
+However, identifying words that end in an "s" and with more than three characters in order to remove "as", "is", "gas", etc., will provide a reasonable approximation.

 ```r
 unique(unlist(str_extract_all(sentences, "\\b[A-Za-z]{3,}s\\b"))) %>%